ernestomr87/backend-challenges-to-do/challenges/beginner/service-password-generator.md

 ## Introduction

-The "Password Generator Service" challenge is designed to create a RESTful API that generates secure, random passwords based on user-defined criteria.
+The "Password Generator Service" challenge is designed to create a REST API that generates secure, random passwords based on user-defined criteria.

 ### Objectives